analyticsrepo01/insurance_notification_v2/README.md

   - Use HTTPS in production to encrypt approval callbacks
   - Store approval data securely (currently in `/tmp/approval_requests.json`)

+## Migration from V1

+See [CHANGES.md](CHANGES.md) for detailed migration guide.

+**Key Changes:**
+- Port changed from 8080/8085 to unified 8086
+- Single server instead of two separate servers
+- app_name changed to "insurance_notification_v2"
+- Simplified startup with one command

 ## License

 Copyright 2025 Google LLC